Danielhiversen/AngleCorr/README.md

 libeigen3
 libsuperlu
 g++-4.7
+cmake
 ninja (or make)

-These can be installed on a Debian GNU/Linux machine by issuing (as root) apt-get install libvtk5-dev libeigen3-dev libsuperlu3-dev g++-4.7 ninja
+These can be installed on a Debian GNU/Linux machine by issuing (as root) apt-get install libvtk5-dev libeigen3-dev libsuperlu3-dev g++-4.7 ninja-build cmake cmake-qt-gui

 When all the required programs have been installed, the source may be built by simply issuing ninja from the app directory.
 A binary file called angle_correction should be produced.